tomohiro/tf_github/README.md

 Module Input Variables
 --------------------------------------------------------------------------------

+- `admins` - comma separated lists of admin of a GitHub organization
-- `members` - comma separated lists of GitHub accounts
+- `members` - comma separated lists of member of a GitHub organization

 Outputs